usgs/shakemap/docs/_sources/manual4_0/tg_contributing.rst.txt

 - If not meant to be public, probably hidden with single or double underscores and wrapped with getter function (setter functions are probably bad here).
-The ALL_CAPS convention should be enough to tell people “do not modify this.”
+The ALL_CAPS convention should be enough to tell people "do not modify this."

 Class instance variable names should be: